Puget Sound Energy sale in Montana to reduce reliance on coal-fired electricity

 NorthWestern officials, in a statement released Tuesday, said the purchase makes financial sense.

-“Even with projected operating and maintenance costs factored in, purchasing more of Colstrip Unit 4 for only one dollar is by far the most affordable way to help close the gap in the capacity shortage facing our customers,” said John Hines, NorthWestern Energy Vice President Supply and Montana Government Affairs.
+“Even with projected operating and maintenance costs factored in, purchasing more of Colstrip Unit 4 for only one dollar is by far the most affordable way to help close the gap in the capacity shortage facing our customers,” said John Hines, NorthWestern Energy vice president of supply/Montana government affairs.
 “No other option — buying additional energy from the market or building a plant that would generate this amount of energy over multiple days when it is needed the most — can achieve the same results.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.